 Mars 2020 is the next step in NASA’s robotic exploration of Mars, a primary target of astrobiology research in the Solar System, and will build on the accomplishments of MSL.
 Many researchers supported by elements of the Astrobiology Program are involved in the design and development of the Mars 2020 mission and its scientific goals.

-Rohit Bhartia of the NAI-USC Team is the Deputy PI for the SHERLOC instrument.
+Rohit Bhartia of the former NAI-USC Team is the Deputy PI for the SHERLOC instrument.
 William Abbey, Ken Nealson, Greg Wanger, and Bethany Ehlmann are Co-Investigators.
 Ehlmann is also a Co-Investigator for the MastCam-Z instrument and Abigail Allwood is the PI for the PIXL instrument on Mars 2020.

-David Des Marais PI of the NAI-NASA Ames Team served as part of the science definition team.
+David Des Marais PI of the form NAI-NASA Ames Team served as part of the science definition team.